stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

     I.

 Bear in mind closely that I did not see any actual visual horror at the end.
-To say that a mental shock was the cause of what I inferred&mdash;that last straw which sent me racing out of the lonely Akeley farmhouse and through the wild domed hills of Vermont in a commandeered motor at night&mdash;is to ignore the plainest facts of my final experience.
+To say that a mental shock was the cause of what I inferred--that last straw which sent me racing out of the lonely Akeley farmhouse and through the wild domed hills of Vermont in a commandeered motor at night--is to ignore the plainest facts of my final experience.
 Notwithstanding the deep extent to which I shared the information and speculations of Henry Akeley, the things I saw and heard, and the admitted vividness of the impression produced on me by these things, I cannot prove even now whether I was right or wrong in my hideous inference.
-For after all, Akeley&rsquo;s disappearance establishes nothing.
+For after all, Akeley's disappearance establishes nothing.
 People found nothing amiss in his house despite the bullet-marks on the outside and inside.
 It was just as though he had walked out casually for a ramble in the hills and failed to return.
 There was not even a sign that a guest had been there, or that